mendix/docs/content/appstore/general/prepare-app-service.md

 {{% todo %}}[**How do they contact?
 Cannot include without direct contact info**{{% /todo %}}

+## 3 App Service Guidelines

-On the technical side of things we use an industry standard method known as the [Open Service Broker API](https://www.openservicebrokerapi.org/) to enable us to automatically provision, de-provision, update, and connect users to your app service **(link to Technical Readiness section)**.
+Mendix uses the industry-standard [Open Service Broker API](https://www.openservicebrokerapi.org/) to enable us to automatically provision, de-provision, update, and connect users to your app service.
+For more information on this method, see

+**(link to Technical Readiness section)**.

 To walk you through the process of submitting content to the Marketplace, we’ve provided the Add Content wizard.
 It’s an intuitive, step-by-step guide to adding and publishing your App Service.